huggingface/blog/huggingface-amd-turin.md

 - Essay Writing (128 input tokens / 1024 output tokens)
 - Live Captioning (16 input tokens / 16 output tokens).

-These configurations not only facilitates a comprehensive analysis of how each server performs under varying workloads but also simulates real-world applications of LLMs.
+These configurations not only facilitate a comprehensive analysis of how each server performs under varying workloads but also simulate real-world applications of LLMs.
 Specifically, we plot the decode throughput (excluding the first token) for each use case, to illustrate performance differences.

 ### Results for Llama 3.1 8B Instruct